-- Memo - The needle threader can be used with sewing machine needles 75/11 through 100/16. - Thread with a thickness of 130/20 or thicker cannot be used with the needle threader. - The needle threader cannot be used with the wing needle or the twin needle. - If the needle threader cannot be used, refer to "Threading the needle manually (without using the needle threader)" (page 33). - Pull the end of the thread passed through the needle bar thread guide to the left, and then pass the thread through the thread guide disk from the front.
+- Memo - The needle threader can be used with sewing machine needles 75/11 through 100/16. - The needle threader cannot be used with the wing needle or the twin needle. - If the needle threader cannot be used, refer to "Threading the needle manually (without using the needle threader)" (page 35).

+Pull the end of the thread, which has been passed through the needle bar thread guide, to the left, then pass the thread through the notch of the thread guide 1, and then firmly pull the thread from the front and insert it into the slit of the thread guide disk marked "7" all the way 2.